JaviAgua/EsLiPro/readme.txt

 The script runs the following operations:
-1) An estimation of creativity (CRE) is made for the two text files (e.g. "a" is used with four three different suffixes: x, y and earth)
+1) An estimation of creativity (CRE) is made for the two text files (e.g. "a" is used with three different suffixes: x, y and earth)
 2) An estimation of triteness (TRI) is made for the two text files (e.g. "y" has a value of 1 because it is only used with one prefix)
 3) Since two files are read, a series of random samples are extracted from the